 Hints and Tips (FAQs)

-You can substitute chicken stock, vegetable stock, or even water for the beef stock if you want.
-I prefer long grain converted rice (like Uncle Ben's) but you can substitute your favorite cooked rice.
+You can substitute chicken stock, vegetable stock, or even water for the beef stock.
+I prefer long-grain converted rice (like Uncle Ben's) because the grains will not gum together but you can substitute your favorite cooked rice.
+You can also substitute brown rice for white.

 Boudin is a sausage that shares many of the same ingredients as Dirty Rice.
 Boudin is unique among South Louisiana sausages because it contains pork and organ meat, cooked down in Cajun seasonings and spices, mixed with cooked rice before stuffing into sausage casings.
 Although the ingredients are cooked before being stuffed into the casing, Boudin is usually steamed before serving, but it is also common to find grilled boudin and smoked boudin.